cours-esilv/01-hello-github-actions-HayalAhl/README.md

 ## Step 5: Trigger the workflow

-_You're now able to write and run an Actions workflow! :sparkles:_ :sparkles:_
+_You're now able to write and run an Actions workflow! :sparkles:_